DataDog/integrations-extras/resin/README.md

 [Run the Agent's status subcommand][4] and look for `resin` under the Checks section.

-### Log Collection
+### Log collection

 Enable logs collection for Datadog Agent in `/etc/datadog-agent/datadog.yaml` on Linux platforms.
-On other platforms, refer to the [Agent Configuration Files guide][6] for the location of your configuration file:
+On other platforms, see the [Agent Configuration Files guide][6] for the location of your configuration file:

 ```yaml
 logs_enabled: true